 Sumatran rhinos still occur in isolated pockets but in tiny numbers.
-No one is sure quite how many remain but there is still hope of finding some remnant populations far away from poachers.
+No one is sure quite how many remain, but we are talking small numbers, in the 10s not even 100s.
+There is still hope but time is ticking.

 To see wild orangutans in a primary forest without any crowds, the people that know head for Ketambe.

-The encroachment is heartbreaking but within this last link lies one of nature’s gems.
+The encroachment and habitat loss is heartbreaking but within this last link lies one of nature’s gems.